Kyrobi/Cynagen/Wiki_Files/FAQ.md

 ### Q. Is PvP allowed?

 A. Yes!
-However, both much be willing participants.
+However, both must be willing participate.
 If PvP does still occur, the insisting player will be punished.
-If both parties do not care, then nothing happens.

 ### Q. How do I earn money?